Handle attaching in wrapped Floer homology and brake orbits in classical Hamiltonian systems: Wrapped Floer homology

 \subsection{Wrapped Floer homology}

 In this subsection, we define wrapped Floer homology for Liouville quadruples.
-Once $C^0$ estimate for Floer trajectories is established (theorem \ref{thm:c0estimate}), other arguments are parallel to Lagrangian Floer thoery for compact symplectic manifolds (\cite{Floer}).
+Once $C^0$ estimate for Floer trajectories is established (Theorem \ref{thm:c0estimate}), other arguments are parallel to Lagrangian Floer theory for compact symplectic manifolds (\cite{Floer}).

 Let $H \in \mca{H}_{\ad}(\hat{M})$, and $k$ be an integer.
 Let